-Not wanting their practice to be limited within the commercial art market, they kicked off Ketemu in 2011 to develop creative projects that involve and empower the local community while tackling social issues.
+Not wanting their practice to be limited within the commercial art market, they kicked off Ketemu in 2011 to develop creative projects that involved and empowered the local community while tackling social issues.

-Skizofriends Art Movement is one of the projects that came out of Ketemu and has been recognised as Indonesia’s first psycho-social rehabilitation space.
-Since its launch, it has been applying art as a medium for mental wellness and expression, and challenging the stigma on schizophrenia.
+Skizofriends Art Movement is one of the projects that came out of Ketemu, and it has been recognised as Indonesia’s first psycho-social rehabilitation space.
+Since its launch, it has been using art as a medium for mental wellness and expression, and challenging the stigma on schizophrenia.

 Kabul shares with B-Side the story behind Skizofriends Art Movement and its impact.

 What inspired you to kickstart Ketemu Project with Mintio?

 It all started when Mintio and I had our first community art project, Malam dijari kita/ The wax on your fingers, in a Klaten village in Central Java.
 By working out of the studio and having direct interaction with the subject of our work, we experienced a very inclusive process of art making.

 Through the project, we learned that by removing ourselves as ‘studio artists’ and fully taking on the role as facilitators, in the spirit of involvement and social responsibility, we are able to explore and unlock many more possibilities.

 It’s a methodology that surprised us, producing results that we never imagined.